Table of Contents

 - Grade IV: Permanent prolapse (irreducible)

-With all four grades there is danger of complications in the form of massive hemorrhages.
-Furthermore there can be an obstruction of draining vessels (hemorrhoidal vein thrombosis), inflammations, rectum prolapse and fecal incontinence due to sphincter muscle weakness.
+With all four grades, there is a danger of complications in the form of massive hemorrhages.
+Furthermore, there can be an obstruction of draining vessels (hemorrhoidal vein thrombosis), inflammations, rectum prolapse and fecal incontinence due to sphincter muscle weakness.
 To ease the symptoms a treatment with ointments and suppositories is a possibility.
 Furthermore a dietary change in high fiber, low fat should follow.

-For grade I and II of the disease sklerotization or rubber band ligation as semi-operative methods are used, while grade III and IV have to be treated surgically (hemorrhoidal ectomy).
+For grade I and II of the disease sclerotization or rubber band ligation as semi-operative methods are used, while grade III and IV have to be treated surgically (hemorrhoidal ectomy).

 It is a condition in which the rectum loses its attachment and protrudes out of the anal aperture with all its wall layers spontaneously or after defecation, it is called prolapse.
 Reason for this is an insufficiency of the pelvic diaphragm in most cases, which particularly occurs at older ages.
 The condition is more common among women aged 60 years and over.
 Other promoting factors are obstipation and an elongated colon.

-The rectum prolapse is barely related with pain, but closely with fecal incontinence.
+The rectum prolapse is barely related to pain, but closely with fecal incontinence.
 The therapy is determined by the dimension of the prolapse and reaches from rubber band ligations to operative fixation of the rectum with the sacrum (rectopexy).

 Colorectal carcinomas are the second most common cause of cancer mortality in men and women.
 In contrast to colon carcinomas, rectal carcinoma is digitally palpable in many cases and therefore can be detected by a simple preventive check-up.
 Such a carcinoma often develops from adenomas (polyps), which describe benign pre-stages.
 Risk factors for the disease include advanced age, smoking, family history of the disease and inflammatory bowel disease.